 - It's All My Fault: For a while, James couldn't even accept responsibility for his actions, however, the guilt of what he did eventually drives him insane to the point that he is committed to an asylum and eventually admits what he did.
 The therapist even points out that the police may not take him anywhere because he'll probably be there for quite some time.

 - Meaningful Background Event: In "The House Abandon", everything that happens in the Interactive Fiction game affects the player's surroundings and the very room that you're in.

 - Meaningful Echo: The game is full of them in a brilliant way.
 Half the things said suddenly gain meaning in "The Last Session".
 "The House Abandon" alone has plenty, but the most outstanding are "I'm sorry I don't understand", "It was all my/your fault", "Say it" and "Make it stop".

 - Meaningful Name: The title, "Stories Untold," because James never told anyone what he had done.

 - Minimalist Cast: The game only consists of three major characters - James, his sister Jennifer, and his doctor Mr. Alexander.

-- Murder by Inaction: After drunkenly crashing his car and causing Jennifer to become severely injured, James leaves her to die so that she won't tell the police what he did.
+- Murder by Inaction: After drunkenly crashing his car and causing Jennifer to become severely injured, James leaves her to die in favor of framing the other driver as the drunk.

 - Mysterious Past: Invoked in "The House Abandon", where the player hints at some Noodle Incident involving his sister Jennifer but does not go into detail.
 This is changed in "The Last Session", where this incident is elaborated upon.